SFDO-Tooling/CumulusCI/docs/github_actions.rst

 Deployments to a Production org environment will typically want to utilize either the  ``deploy_unmanaged`` flow or the ``deploy`` task.

 In most cases, ``deploy_unmanaged`` will have the desired outcome.
-This will deploy
+This will deploy metadata, but also unschedule Scheduled Apex and uninstall previously-deployed components that have been removed from the source repository.
+If you do not want incremental component removal or Apex unscheduling, use the ``deploy`` task.

 Build Managed Package Versions
 ------------------------------
-Once new metadata has been added to the packaging org it is often desirable to create a new beta version for your managed package so that it can be tested.
+Once new metadata has been added to the packaging org, it is often desirable to create a new beta version for your managed package so that it can be tested.
 We can use the ``release_beta`` flow to accomplish this.
 The following shows a snippet from the `main <https://github.com/SFDO-Tooling/CumulusCI-CI-Demo/blob/main/.github/workflows/main.yml>` workflow in our demo repository.